These tangy Thai Chicken Lettuce Wraps are really easy to make and result in an excellent packable lunch or a quick and easy dinner!

 - 1 cup water chestnuts, minced

 - chopped cilantro for garnish

-Heat a 1 tsp sesame oil in a medium sauté pan over medium-high heat.
-Add chicken and brown until crumbly, about 5 minutes, breaking into bits.
-Add onion and garlic; sauté for an additional minute or two.
+- Heat 1 teaspoon of sesame oil in a medium sauté pan over medium-high heat.
+Add chicken and cook until browned and crumbly, about 5 minutes.
+Add onion and garlic; sauteé for an additional minute or two.

-Add tamari, ginger, vinegar, sambal, peanut butter, miso paste, sugar and ground pepper; stir until well mixed.
+- Add tamari, ginger, vinegar, sambal, peanut butter, miso, sugar and ground pepper.
+Stir until well mixed.
 Cook for 10 minutes until sauce thickens and is mostly absorbed.
-Add water chestnuts and green onions.
-Stir to incorporate.
-Turn heat to low to keep chicken warm while you finish the prep.
+Add water chestnuts and green onions to the mixture and stir to incorporate.
+Turn heat to low to keep chicken warm while finishing the prep.

-To serve the lettuce wraps, place a leaf of butter lettuce on a plate or serving tray.
-Add ground chicken mixture.
+- To serve the lettuce wraps, place a leaf of lettuce on a plate or serving tray.
+Add chicken mixture.
 Top with carrots, cabbage and peanuts.
 Garnish with cilantro if desired.
 Repeat with remaining lettuce leaves.
 Serve immediately.

 You can substitute soy sauce for the tamari.